milkdrop2077/MilkDrop3/README.md

 -09/04/2023 : Version 3.12 :<br/>
 10x faster way to load the presets list, can load 50.000 presets under 1 second!<br/>
 better way to diplay preset's names (for milk and milk2 files)<br/>
+new plasma3 transition effect (a bit crazier than plasma and plasma2)<br/>
 I removed the V2M player in the installer to avoid any false-positive<br/><br/>
 -19/03/2023 : Version 3.1 : stable<br/><br/>
 -03/03/2023 : Version 3.0 : alpha, pretty unstable